anhaidgroup/cloudlabeler/README.md

     <details><summary markdown='span'> Using your own Docker image?</summary>
     <br />

-    If you are using your own Docker image, you should pull from your own Docker Hub.
+    If you are using your own Docker image, you should pull it from your own Docker Hub.
 For example, if your Docker Hub repository name is John/apache_labeler, type:

      ```
     sudo docker pull John/apache_labeler